pollfish/docs/rewarded-surveys.md

 <h3>7.
 Register for server-to-server (s2s) callbacks on survey completion</h3>

-In order to avoid user fraud it is strongly adviced to register a server-to-server callback on Pollfish Developer Dashboard in order to receive a relevant callback on survey completion.
+In order to avoid user fraud it is strongly adviced to register a server-to-server callback on Pollfish Developer Dashboard in order to receive a relevant notification on your server on survey completion.
 Once this notification is received you can reward your users.

 You can find detailed information on how to set up server-to-server callbacks [here](https://www.pollfish.com/docs/s2s)